-The UN Committee on the Rights of the Child welcomes the incorporation of UNCRC into domestic law.
+The UN Committee on the Rights of the Child welcomes the incorporation of the UNCRC into domestic law and is clear that further work may exist in ensuring that alllegislation is in line with the UNCRC, alongside full and direct incorporation of the UNCRC into law itself.
+Incorporation by itself does not avoid the need to ensure thatall relevant domestic law is brought into compliance with the UNCRC.
 The Committee is unequivocal that incorporation means all provisions of the UNCRC be directly invokable before the courts and applied by national authorities.
-Incorporation by itself does not avoid the need to ensure that all relevant domestic law is brought into compliance with the UNCRC.
 In case of any conflict in legislation, predominance should always be given to the UNCRC, in the light of article 27 of the Vienna Convention on the Law of Treaties.

 If the transposition model was followed here, how would we best enable people to participate in the time available?

 It is important to note that transposition is used in a particular context when a part of international law becomes binding domestically.
 This has a specific legal meaning and context.
 For example, there are very clear rules around the transposition of EU directives into UK law to ensure the full directive is implemented without provisions being left out or diverted from.